Special effects of Terminator 2: Judgment Day: The hospital

-For the scene of the T-1000 emerging from its concealment on the hospital floor.
-The shot used an untested software written by Tom Williams called "Make Sticky", which could reshape selected areas of a 2D image using 3D geometry to give it depth.
+For the scene of the T-1000 emerging from its concealment on the hospital floor, the shot used an untested software written by Tom Williams called "Make Sticky", which could reshape selected areas of a 2D image using 3D geometry to give it depth.
 A computer-generated replica of the floor was matched to the live-action footage, and Make Sticky kept it static while Liza Keith's animated T-1000 head began to take shape and move up through it.
-A separate custom software, "Ray Samp", was used to link the digital floor and animated head which smoothed how the floor moved around the head.
-A following reverse angle from behind the T-1000 and showing the hospital guard, Lewis (portrayed by Dan Stanton), in the background revealed the edges of the T-1000 moving away from the floor as it took a more humanoid shape animated by Rich Cohen.
-For this, the live-action floor was completely replaced with CGI, and the hallway was digitally widened at Cameron's request.
+A separate custom software, "Ray Samp", was used to link the digital floor and animated head, smoothing how the floor moved around the head.
+A following reverse angle shot—from behind the T-1000 and showing the hospital guard Lewis (portrayed by Dan Stanton) in the background—revealed the edges of the T-1000 separating from the floor as it took a more humanoid shape.
+For this shot, animated by Rich Cohen, the live-action floor was completely replaced with CGI, and the hallway was digitally widened at Cameron's request.

-The rising animation initially appeared too mechanical so subtle motions were made such as making it turn its head to make it appear more natural.
-Stanton's face was scanned at Cyberware to create an accurate model for the liquid T-1000 replica, while the body of the digital Number Four Patrick was remodeled by animator Alex Seiden to resemble Stanton based on reference photos of Stanton.
+The rising animation initially appeared too mechanical, so subtle motions were added (such as making it turn its head) to make it appear more natural.
+Stanton's face was scanned at Cyberware to create an accurate model for the liquid T-1000 replica, while the body of the digital Number Four Patrick was remodeled by animator Alex Seiden to resemble Stanton based on reference photos.
 As the scene continues, the Lewis/T-1000 confronts and kills Lewis by thrusting a spiked finger through his eye.
 Chiang used Photoshop to paint the finger transforming into a spike, while the Winston crew provided practical applications.
 A long and medium-length spike was produced to create a visual impression of it changing size.
 Jon Price built a puppet of Stanton from the shoulder up to portray the blade actually sticking into his eye.
 It featured cable- and radio-controlled facial movements operated by five people.
 Because the area penetrated by the spike was where eye controls would normally go, Price developed a separate system that attached to the puppet's temples instead.

-To portray the T-1000 passing through bars, two plates were shot, one with the bars in place and one without them as Patrick walked through.
+To portray the T-1000 passing through metal bars, two plates were shot, one with the bars in place and one without them as Patrick walked through.
 A match-modeling technique was used to build a computer model of Patrick's footage which was combined with Make Sticky to make it stick wherever it intersected with the bars.
 Although they completed most of the effect using this technique, it was further enhanced with hand-painting by Chiang.